Issue: Unhandled Exception when Opening a Custom Report

 This is the first of a series of five Reports Training Tutorial videos.
 This video presents some basic concepts that will be useful for first-time users of Report Designer.
 By the end of this video, you will have some familiarity with the user ...

-The articles in this section of the Knowledge Base involve working with the Sub Report component for display in your reports.
-To access the Report Designer, select Toolbox Setup > Design Reports > Design (Report Type) Report.
-Select New Report to ...
+The articles in this section of the Knowledge Base involve working with Sub Reports for display in your reports.
+To learn more about Sub Reports, and how to access this section within the Report Designer, see Understanding Sub Reports in Report ...

 • Recent Articles